-The paradox is this: ICTs and particularly the internet are widely regarded as groundbreaking inventions that have changed the way millions of people live their lives, and yet researchers and practitioners in the field of ICT and development often struggle to prove specific impacts of the technology to funders.
-There may be specific reasons why particular projects fail, even some generalisable patterns of failure [1], but the overall degree to which the ICT4D community has to struggle when trying to legitimise its work to funders is astonishing in the context of a general discourse about how much these technologies have changed our lives.
-This paper tries to unravel the reasons behind this paradox by arguing two fundamental points: On a theoretical level, while there have been interesting alternative theoretical approaches to development, including Amartya Sen's approach, mainstream the conceptualisation remains heavily focused on economic growth, which is too narrow to capture the impacts of ICT.
-Secondly, and on a practical level, the common way of measuring impact by defining the intended development outcomes top-down and a-priori is unsuitable in the context of multi-purpose technologies which could empower individuals to attain development outcomes of their own choosing.
+The paradox is this: ICTs and particularly the Internet are widely regarded as groundbreaking inventions that have changed the way millions of people live their lives, and yet researchers and practitioners in the field of ICT and development often struggle to prove specific impacts of the technology to funders.
+There may be specific reasons why particular projects fail, even some generalisable patterns of failure (Heeks, 2002), but the overall degree to which the information and communication technologies for development (ICT4D) community has to struggle when trying to legitimise its work to funders is astonishing in the context of a general discourse about how much these technologies have changed our lives.